jnozzi/cocoadev.com/markdown/CoreDataGenerationGapDesignPattern.md

 ----

 Uhm, isn't mogenerator the *only* Core Data code generator out there, for now?
-I mean, Xcode never generates *any* code for you; it compiles your entity model into an efficient representation which Core Data loads at runtime, but no code is ever generated (if you do [someObject class] you'll see it is equa to General/NSManagedObject).
+I mean, Xcode never generates *any* code for you; it compiles your entity model into an efficient representation which Core Data loads at runtime, but no code is ever generated (if you do [someObject class] you'll see it is equa to NSManagedObject).

 Since Xcode does not generate any code, there is no need for a generation gap (which is useful only when code generation would otherwise wipe out your customizations).
-If you don't want to use mogenerator, simply make a new class and set it as the class for your entity in the editor; Xcode will not modify it. -- General/EmanueleVulcano aka millenomi
+If you don't want to use mogenerator, simply make a new class and set it as the class for your entity in the editor; Xcode will not modify it. -- EmanueleVulcano aka millenomi

 ----
 Xcode certainly does have a Core Data code generator.
 In your model you click File -> New File and select "Managed Object Class".
 I opens the "Managed Object Class Generation" utility.
 Which lets you select from which entities in your model you would like to generate classes.